ryoosari/ghrproperties.id/DEPLOYMENT.md

 ### Directory Structure

-Your test.php shows that files are in a subdirectory:
+The site files are deployed to a subdirectory on Bluehost:
 ```
 DOCUMENT_ROOT: /home3/avidityi/public_html/ghrproperties.id
 ```